top of page

 Leafcutter bees are easily identified by their unique shape.
 They have wide, somewhat flattened abdomens that taper abruptly at the ends and broad, sculpted-looking heads with large jaws.
 As shown in the photos here, female leafcutters carry pollen in a distinctive way that helps identify them -- on sticky hairs called scopae located on the undersides of the bees' abdomens, rather than on their legs.

 Male leafcutters lack scopal hairs and sometimes differ significantly in appearance from their female counterparts.
-As shown in the photo strip below right, males tend to have hairier faces than females.
+As shown in the photo strip here, males tend to have hairier faces than females.
 In some species, males' front legs may sport long hairs or be enlarged or brightly colored.

 The various species of leafcutters range in size and general attributes.
 Some are larger than honey bees, and some so small they elude notice by the casual observer.
-Some are black; others are smoky-gray or black with pale stripes.
+Some are black and covered with dark hairs; others are darkly-colored, with brown or pale hairs on their thoraxes or bands of hair on their abdomens.
 Some specialize in gathering pollen from a narrow range of wildflowers, and others are generalists.

 Leafcutter bees are important pollinators of an extensive gamut of commercial crops, including alfalfa, carrots, onions, blueberries and cranberries, among many others.
 Wild leafcutters are also responsible for pollinating a prodigious range of wildflowers and garden flowers.